 - Your mental and physical health is badly affected.

 - You are grieving for what your loved one is losing out on and everything in your life has become a servant to your loved one’s terrible relationship with food.

-We will help you to help yourselves and your loved one.
+We can help you to help your loved one.
 Carers and friends can be valuable allies for someone with an eating disorder, making it more likely that someone will accept help and commit to treatment.
 Recovery is possible with the right support.
 We will give you the support and advice you need.

 We have a lot of useful information for you.
 Visit our information for carers pages.

 Carers need information and guidance through the medical maze of treatment.
 Carers need expert support to cope with the everyday demands of life when there is an eating disorder in the family.
 We will listen and advise; one step at a time.

 A carers counselling programme will focus on what your situation specifically needs:

 - We will give you the right, most useful information about the disorder.